nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 6. Troubleshooting

 If you have trouble starting the application there could be two sources of error for loading data.
-Firstly, `topics.json` may not be present in the right folder.
-There should a `data` folder in the same folder as `eduke8.jar`.
-Please check inside the `data` folder followed by the `main` folder that the `topics.json` file is present.

-Next, it is possible that the format of data inside `topics.json` or `user.json` is wrong and thus cannot be parsed correctly.
+It is possible that the data for `topics.json` or `user.json` has been tampered with wrongly and thus cannot be parsed correctly.
 Please ensure that if you wish to edit the data in `topics.json`, such as to add questions, then you should follow the instructions found in [**FAQ**](#4-faq) Q6 carefully.

 On the other hand, `user.json` should not be manually edited.